Overview & Applications: Citrate Phosphate Buffers, McIlvaine Buffer, CPD, and CPDA Solutions

 IBB-410 Citrate-Phosphate-Dextrose (CPD) Solution

-IBB-400 ACD Solution
+IBB-400 ACD Solution (Research Use Only)

 Citrate-Phosphate-Dextrose-Adenine (CPD-Adenine, CPDA-1) Solution

 Citrate-Phosphate-Dextrose-Adenine Solution is a modified formulation of CPD, with increased Dextrose concentration and the addition of Adenine, a purine nucleobase.
-These modifications have been found to increase blood viability during storage, specifically after longer-term storage [2].
+These modifications have been found to increase blood viability during storage, specifically after longer-term storage[2].
 In addition, Beutler and West found that CPDA-1 is superior for “hard-packed” blood with concentrations of hematocrit greater than 80 percent.

 CAT# Product Name